Home

 Significant levels.

-Significance levels 0.05, 0.01, and 0.001 are usually used because the lower the significance level is, the lower is the probability of type I error.
+Significance levels 0.05, 0.01, and 0.001 are usually used because the lower the significance level is, the lower the probability of type I error.

 Example, significance level 0.05 means that the error probability is not more than 5%.